IRFuzzer: Specialized Fuzzing for LLVM Backend Code Generation: Design

 \section{Design}

-To overcome those challenges in \autoref{sec:background:challenges}, we design \irfuzzer{} with two new components. \autoref{fig:overview} shows the new components of \irfuzzer{}.
-During mutation, we first generate a function if there isn't one (\autoref{sec:design:mutation:func}).
+We design \irfuzzer{} with two new components. \autoref{fig:overview} shows the new components of \irfuzzer{}.
+During the mutation stage, we first generate a function if there isn't one (\autoref{sec:design:mutation:func}).
 Then we change the control flow graph (CFG) to create more control flows (\autoref{sec:design:mutation:cfg}).
-Finally, we generate new \ir{s} and mutate them (\autoref{sec:design:mutation:inst_gen}). \autoref{fig:ir} shows an example of the mutation process using these mutation strategies.
-After mutation, we create a new method to measure the coverage of the program (\autoref{sec:design:coverage}).
+Finally, we generate new \ir{s} and mutate them (\autoref{sec:design:mutation:inst_gen}). \sub{ \autoref{fig:ir} shows an example of the mutation process using these mutation strategies. } After the mutation stage, we create a new method to measure the coverage of the program (\autoref{sec:design:coverage}).
+Although \irfuzzer borrows from FuzzMutate and other tools, all the components described in this section are novel unless otherwise noted.